top of page

 In 2012, Leila and Katarina Salisbury lost a husband and father to a death by suicide.
 Living in Jackson, Mississippi at the time, they were incredibly fortunate to find the McClean Fletcher Center, an organization offering support and healing for grieving families.
 Several years later, Leila began volunteering with the center, and the idea for founding a similar place in her home state of Kentucky was born.

-We are thrilled to welcome Emily Johnson as the KCGCF’s new Clinical Program Manager!
+Dr. Emily Johnson Rommelman, Ph.D., LMFT, serves as the KCGCF’s Clinical Programs Manager.
 Emily says, “In 2015, I lost my father to cancer and began the grieving process.
 This experience allowed me the opportunity to realize that I had a growing passion to support others also experiencing the grieving process.
 From that point on, I knew that I wanted to be a grief-focused therapist.
-I began my studies at Auburn University and continued by completing a master's degree in couple and family therapy at the University of Kentucky.
+I am passionate about working with children and families through their grieving process."

 Our Board